 Futures ETFs do not track the underlying commodity directly.
 Instead, they are backed by futures contracts relating to that commodity.

 Glad you asked.
-Let’s say, for example, John agrees to sell Rachel a barrel of oil in six months time for 1000 USD – Rachel thinks that by then, the barrel will be trading for more, and she just got herself a bargain.
-But meanwhile, John thinks he knows something Rachel doesn’t – he’s sure the oil market is just about to crash – so he just locked in a good price for his barrel in a bad market, and he’s happy.
+Let’s say, for example, John agrees to sell Rachel a barrel of oil in six months for 1000 USD.
+Rachel thinks that by then, the barrel will be trading for more, and she just got herself a bargain.
+But meanwhile, John thinks he knows something Rachel doesn’t.
+He’s sure the oil market is just about to crash – so he just locked in a good price for his barrel in a bad market, and he’s happy.

-The point is that both parties are basing their price on the future of the market, and how they feel about it..
-So a futures ETF doesn’t really track its underlying asset – more accurately, it tracks the market sentiment about that asset, which might tell a completely different story.
+The point is that both parties are basing their price on the future of the market, and how they feel about it.
+So a future ETF doesn’t really track its underlying asset.
+More accurately, it tracks the market sentiment about that asset, which might tell a completely different story.

 What Does That Mean for the Bitcoin Futures ETF?

 Right, let’s get back to the main story.
-The new Bitcoin product is a Bitcoin Futures ETF, which means – you guessed it – it invests in futures contracts, but not Bitcoin itself and its underlying price.
+The new Bitcoin product is a Bitcoin Futures ETF, which means – you guessed it – it invests in futures contracts.
+However, not Bitcoin itself and its underlying price.